-- 1. Prior to certificate approval of this detailed site plan, Partnership Historic Site (#74A-015) and its environmental setting will be appropriately shown on all appropriate sheets of the DSP and the D bufferyard shall also be shown. - 2.
-Prior to future submissions, the applicant should take measures to preserve the history of the property where Partnership sits according to proffers made for HAWP #9-00 as well as to address the conditions enumerated by Historic Preservation Section staff for the same application.
-A HAWP, approved by the HPC, would be required for the demolition of Partnership.
+1. Prior to certificate approval of this detailed site plan, Partnership Historic Site (#74A-015) and its environmental setting will be shown on all appropriate sheets of the DSP shall also be shown.

+2. Prior to future revisions of the subject detailed site plan, the applicant shall take measures to preserve the history of the property where Partnership sits in a manner satisfactory to the applicant and the historic preservation staff.